How to Tap Into Video Games Advertising and Win?

 First of all, those who were once teenagers obsessed with games have grown up and have children of their own (who most likely also play video games).

 Video games are a great tool to appeal to any target audience.
-Multiplayer online games are gaining popularity and many gamers prefer to play with their partner or friends.
+Multiplayer online games are gaining popularity and many gamers prefer to play with their partners or friends.
 And this opens up a huge opportunity for brands whose products are designed for this audience segment.

 Optimizing